-Matondo, from Leeds, has known he wanted to be a Paramedic since he was just fifteen years old.
-He studied Paramedic Science at Greenwich University where he undertook a placement with London Ambulance Service (LAS).
-Matondo said his time at LAS was a great experience but he wanted to return home to Yorkshire.
+Matondo said his time in London was a great experience, but he wanted to return home to Yorkshire.
 So, after graduating in 2017 he returned to Leeds and began working for Yorkshire Ambulance Service (YAS).